Fiserv/acceptance-solutions-apac/docs/LocalIntegrationCheckList.md

  - The Parent application completes the transaction and communicates back the result to the Fiserv Interface library.
  - The Fiserv Interface in turn communicates back the result to the Consumer application.

   Handy tips for you to kick start your local based integration:

 1. <B>Set up your test account [here](./?path=docs/introduction/contact-us.md&branch=develop)</B>

- Additionally, these are a few pre-requisites for local integration solution using Fiserv's Android based terminals.
+2. Additionally, these are a few <b>pre-requisites</b> for local integration solution using Fiserv's Android based terminals.

     - The Interface library (MSInterfaceSdk.aar)
     - Android Studio 3.x
     - Kitkat or higher versions of Android - API Level 19+

 2. For <B>hospitality-based</B> merchants, if you do require cloud-based integration to Oracle Opera Payment Interface (OPI) to support Oracle Property Management System (PMS).

    - Please reach out to our support team for an assessment with a through run through of OPI checklist
    - Engage your appointed Oracle OPI solutions provider for a technical discussion with our integration support team

-3. Assess with your in-house network architecture team and align on the connectivity requirements
+3. Assess with your <b>in-house network architecture team </b> and align on the connectivity requirements

    - For detailed technical compatibility requirements, do reach out to our integration support team